Customizing the WordPress Menu with Custom Classes

 Not to mention, the built-in WordPress menu classes can be quite confusing.
 There’s menu-item-type-taxonomy, current-menu-parent, current-menu-ancestor, and a whole bunch of other confusion selectors you can choose from to make styling your menu about as fun as pulling out your hair.

-Gray bar with a darker gray hover.
-Not too much to look at right?
+In this case, a gray bar with a darker gray hover.
+Not too much to look at, right?

 Just to put a simple red background hover would require you to know a few CSS selectors, and their names are quite long.